 Configuring the system

 Now that the application is done, some other configurations are needed in the system.
 The first thing is to create both devices and connect them using the Ethernet segment.
-In the EV3 resource, the first thing to do is to connect the COLD START to the initialization of the StartButton as said before.
+In the EV3 resource, first connect the COLD START to the initialization of the StartButton as mentioned before.

 The configuration of the resource of the PC where the data will be stored, consists of a SUBSCRIBE_2 FB that will receive the information published by the EV3.
 The ID is the same as the publisher, and the outputs are converted using the STRING2STRING because the output is an ANY type.
 When both conversion are done, they are written in the file.
 Take in account that the CSV_WRITER FB doesn't flush inmediately the output, so the FORTE application must exit to read the information in the file.